databendlabs/databend-docs/docs/en/guides/40-load-data/05-continuous-data-pipelines/01-stream.md

 └─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-Now, let's insert two new values into the table and observe what the streams capture:
+Now, let's insert two values into each table and observe what the streams capture:

 ```sql
 -- Insert two new values